 Xiaomi ROMs for smartphones and tablets is divided into two types — MIUI China (for the domestic market of China) and MIUI Global (the rest of the world).
-MIUI Global is divided into 8 regions — Global, India, Europe, Russia, Turkey, Indonesia, Taiwan, Japan, South Korea.
+MIUI Global is divided into 8 regions — Global, India, Europe, Russia, Turkey, Indonesia, Taiwan, Japan.
 All regions have their own regulations and laws, the frequencies of mobile operators are also different.
 Regional firmware is adapted to these and other features.

 The firmware and region update files are different, so the update for India can only be installed on Indian ROM.
 Similarly with all other regions.
 For example, it is not possible to install the Indonesian update on the ROM for China, Russia or the global version.

 There are two ways to solve this problem:

 - Unlock Xiaomi bootloader and install Fastboot ROM through the Mi Flash Tool.
 It is not possible to install this firmware through the standard Updater application built into the MIUI interface.